 My name is Michael Cassara, and I’ve been pursuing genealogical research (for myself and others) for over twenty years.
 I live in New York City and work as a casting director for musicals, movies, and plays.
-Genealogy, however, has remained a constant hobby/passion/obsession and provides a nice and necessary balance in my life.
+Genealogy, however, has remained a constant passion/obsession and provides a nice (and necessary) balance in my life.
 As someone recently pointed out to me – there are actually a lot of parallels between the two fields.
 I guess you could say I’m a people person but, depending upon which hat I’m wearing, they’re not always alive!

 Michael is a member of the Genealogical Speakers Guild and is available to speak at genealogy conferences, society meetings, and other events.
 Based in New York City, he travels regularly to present on a number of different topics.
-Most recently he has presented at RootsTech, the largest family history conference in the world.
+He has presented five times at RootsTech, the largest family history conference in the world.
 In 2014 he presented one of his most popular lectures, “Putting Things in their Place: Paying it forward in the digital age” and he followed it up at RootsTech 2015 with a standing-room-only presentation on “21st Century Italian Genealogy”.
 Michael’s 2016 RootsTech presentation, “Cemetery Crowdsourcing”, was filmed and is available for viewing on RootsTech.org.

 - Certificate in Genealogical Research from Boston University, Fall, 2015 (OL19)

 - Bachelor of Fine Arts, Otterbein University, 2003

 - Association of Professional Genealogists Professional Management Conference (APG PMC) – 2018 (Kansas City, MO) – attendee and speaker